nlnwa/warchaeology/docs/content/cmd/warc_ls.md

 ### Options

 ```
   -c, --concurrency int        number of input files to process simultaneously.
 The default value is 1.5 x <number of cpu cores> (default 1)
   -d, --delimiter string       use string instead of SPACE for field delimiter (default " ")
   -f, --fields string          which fields to include.
 See 'warc help ls' for a description
   -h, --help                   help for ls
       --id stringArray         specify record ids to ls
+  -m, --mime-type strings      show only records with given mime-type
   -o, --offset int             record offset (default -1)
   -n, --record-count int       The maximum number of records to show
   -t, --record-type strings    which record types to include.
 For more than one, repeat flag or comma separated list.
                                Legal values: warcinfo,request,response,metadata,revisit,resource,continuation,conversion (defaults to all record types)
   -r, --recursive              walk directories recursively
+  -S, --response-code string   show only records with given http response code
       --strict                 strict parsing
       --suffixes strings       filter files by suffixes (default [.warc,.warc.gz])
   -s, --symlinks               follow symlinks
 ```

 ### Options inherited from parent commands